Antonia Apodaca ~ Rociada | Las Vegas

-After the fire, Apodaca moved to nearby Las Vegas and has continued to perform with Trio Jalapeño.
-Their concerts often include her own compositions, of which one of the best known is “Estas Lindas Flores” (These Beautiful Flowers).
+In 2010, Apodaca moved to Las Vegas and has continued to perform with Trio Jalapeño.
+Their concerts often include her own compositions, including “Estas Lindas Flores” (These Beautiful Flowers).
 In 2011 she was awarded the Premio Hilos Culturales, an annual award presented to folk artists from New Mexico and Colorado “who have distinguished themselves in their communities as folk musicians or folk dancers of traditional southwest styles of Canciones Del Pasado or Bailes Antiguos.”
-Her son José Apodaca is a professional zarzuela singer and occasionally performs with his mother.

 above: Antonia Apodaca y Trio Jalapeño performing at the Santa Fe Spanish Market 2013